theodale/TFM/README.md

 The options layer of the future.

+### Architecture

+- The `TFM` central contract managers all option-related functionality.
+- Collateral operations are performed for the `TFM` by a `CollateralManager` contract.

+# Minting

+- Peppermint vs spearmint

+### Spearmint

+- Mint nonce => why?
+- Premium is exchanged before fees and collateral requirements are taken.
+This means receiver of premium can utilise for said reasons.

+### Wallets

+- Use minimal clones proxy

 ### Strategies

 - Strategies are combinations of one or more options held between two users.